Warzone2100/warzone2100/doc/MPBalanceChangeProcess.md

 Initial discussion and analysis can then occur on GitHub.

-If a proposed balance change PR reaches a stage where it is a candidate for possible inclusion (and isn’t ruled out for some reason, such as overtly breaking the game, being too big of a change, or lacking any explanation), it may move to Phase 2.
+If a proposed balance change PR reaches a stage where it is a candidate for possible inclusion (and isn’t ruled out for some reason, such as overtly breaking the game, being too big of a change, or lacking any explanation), it may continue to Phase 2.

 ## Phase 2:
 ### Discussion and Voting (on Discord)